-With respect to geographic theaters, the Americas contributed the largest portion of this revenue increase because of its larger and more established sales force compared to our other theaters.
-Revenue from both EMEA and APAC increased during this period primarily due to our investment in increasing the size of our sales force and number of partners in these theaters.
+With respect to geographic theaters, the Americas contributed the largest portion of the increase in revenue for the three and six months periods ended January 31, 2013 due to its larger and more established sales force compared to our other theaters.
+Revenue from both EMEA and APAC increased during three and six month periods ended January 31, 2013 primarily due to our investment in increasing the size of our sales force and number of partners in these theaters.